What to Do in Tokyo in 3 Days

 When you are filled with impressions and done, take the subway down to Tokyo Tower (there are several options depending on the subway line you prefer / can use with your day pass / JR pass).

 If you want another view of Tokyo (of if you didn’t do the Tokyo Metropolitan Government Building on day 1), you can now ascend Tokyo Tower for an extraordinary view of Tokyo.
 Check the admission fees here.
-Otherwise, you will get acquainted with the anime universe in Tokyo One Piece Tower which is an indoor theme park at the bottom of Tokyo Tower.
-It is a theme park related to the popular anime series One Piece – and a unique opportunity to get a fast introduction to the anime universe and Japanese anime culture!
-You will find ticket information here.
-Grab a quick bite at the theme related restaurant for lunch.
+Grab a quick bite for lunch here.

 You will now travel a few centuries back in time.
 Take the subway to Nippori Station (the Yamanote Line).